kivy/pyobjus/docs/source/pyobjus_ios.rst

     x: 0.145629882812 y: -0.00624084472656 z: -0.964920043945
     x: 0.145629882812 y: -0.00624084472656 z: -0.964920043945

-As you can see, we have data from accelerometer, so we can use it for some practical purposes if we want.
+As you can see, we have data from accelerometer, so you can use it for some practical purposes if you want.

 Accessing gyroscope
 -------------------